adrianostanley/wc-picturecoupon-plugin/README.md

 "Remove their profile images" and "Replace their profile images".

 `WCPC_History` is also the only source of the user's profile picture for the rest of the plugin functionalities.
-Whenever the plugin needs to retrieve the user's profile picture or even the stored pictures, it just have to load the user's history by the user ID and call the respectives methods.
+Whenever the plugin needs to retrieve the user's profile picture or even the stored pictures, it just has to load the user's history by the user ID and call the respective methods.

 Finally, `WCPC_History` data is stored in `wp_usermeta` table.
 Besides the history class, the other structures don't even have to deal with that nor even know where is the data coming from.
-I've made sure `WCPC_History` encapsulates the logic and the data manipulation.
-If a future version of this plugin would be making use of a dedicated table in the database for storing the users profile pictures data, only this class would have to be adapted.
+I've made sure `WCPC_History` encapsulates all the logic and data manipulation.
+If a future version of this plugin would be making use of a dedicated table in the database for storing the user's profile pictures data, this class is the only one that would have to be adapted.

 ### Filters and actions instead of reinventing the wheel